Magnetohydrodynamics: Extensions

-By using a multiscale analysis the (resistive) MHD equations can be reduced to a set of four closed scalar equations.
-This allows for, amongst other things, more efficient numerical calculations.
+By using a multiscale analysis, the (resistive) MHD equations can be reduced to a set of four closed scalar equations.
+This allows for, among other things, more efficient numerical calculations.

 Limitations

 Importance of kinetic effects

-Another limitation of MHD (and fluid theories in general) is that they depend on the assumption that the plasma is strongly collisional (this is the first criterion listed above), so that the time scale of collisions is shorter than the other characteristic times in the system, and the particle distributions are Maxwellian.
-This is usually not the case in fusion, space and astrophysical plasmas.
-When this is not the case, or the interest is in smaller spatial scales, it may be necessary to use a kinetic model which properly accounts for the non-Maxwellian shape of the distribution function.
-However, because MHD is relatively simple and captures many of the important properties of plasma dynamics it is often qualitatively accurate and is therefore often the first model tried.
+Another limitation of MHD (and fluid theories in general) is that it depends on the assumption that the plasma is strongly collisional (this is the first criterion listed above), such that the collision time scale is shorter than the other characteristic time scales in the system, and the particle distributions are Maxwellian.
+This is usually not the case in fusion, space, and astrophysical plasmas.
+When this is not the case, or when interest lies in smaller spatial scales, it may be necessary to use a kinetic model that properly accounts for the non-Maxwellian shape of the distribution function.
+However, because MHD is relatively simple and captures many of the important properties of plasma dynamics, it is often qualitatively accurate and is therefore often the first model tried.

-Effects which are essentially kinetic and not captured by fluid models include double layers, Landau damping, a wide range of instabilities, chemical separation in space plasmas and electron runaway.
-In the case of ultra-high intensity laser interactions, the incredibly short timescales of energy deposition mean that hydrodynamic codes fail to capture the essential physics.
+Effects that are essentially kinetic and not captured by fluid models include double layers, Landau damping, a wide range of instabilities, chemical separation in space plasmas, and electron runaway.
+In the case of ultra-high-intensity laser interactions, the extremely short time scales of energy deposition mean that hydrodynamic codes fail to capture the essential physics.

 Applications

 Geophysics

-Beneath the Earth's mantle lies the core, which is made up of two parts: the solid inner core and liquid outer core.
-Both have significant quantities of iron.
-The liquid outer core moves in the presence of the magnetic field and eddies are set up into the same due to the Coriolis effect.
-These eddies develop a magnetic field which boosts Earth's original magnetic field—a process which is self-sustaining and is called the geomagnetic dynamo.
+Beneath the Earth's mantle lies the core, which is made up of two parts: the solid inner core and the liquid outer core.
+Both contain significant quantities of iron.
+The liquid outer core moves in the presence of the magnetic field, and eddies are generated within it due to the Coriolis effect.
+These eddies develop a magnetic field that boosts Earth's original magnetic field, a self-sustaining process known as the geomagnetic dynamo.